 The following are some of the most common hip problems:

-Arthritis.
-The most common cause of the breakdown of hip tissue.
-There are 3 kinds of arthritis that commonly affect the hip, including the following:
+Arthritis is the most common cause of the breakdown of hip tissue.
+Three kinds of

-Rheumatoid arthritis.
-A disease in which, for unknown reasons, the synovial membrane becomes irritated and produces too much fluid.
+and make too much fluid.
 It damages the cartilage, leading to pain and stiffness.

 Traumatic arthritis.
-Often the result of an injury or fracture, there are more than 300,000 hospitalizations for hip fractures in the United States every year.
+Often the result of an injury or fracture.